gogovan/mobile-code-challenge/README.md

 # Code Challenge (Mobile)

-Welcome to GOGOTECH engineering!
+Welcome to GOGOX engineering!
 We are looking for people who challenge themselves. #DareToVenture

 Let's get it started! #NoBullshit